sirgippy/rcfbpoll/README.md

 A dump of the live site's database as of 10/8/2018 is [here](https://drive.google.com/open?id=1B0Am9pi0M-X5dKCQ41M3v5zURpb0-N0w).

 If you're using PostgreSQL, use `pg_restore` to install it.
-Each match the credentials listed in `/rcfbpoll/settings/base.py` or adjust it to match the credentials as you set them up to be. __Don't create a superuser yet;__ This will be done in a future step.
+Each match the credentials listed in `/rcfbpoll/settings/base.py` or adjust it to match the credentials as you set them up to be. __Don't create a django superuser yet;__ This will be done in a future step.

 ### 3. Register your local deployment on reddit